l

 Conspiracy theories related to the suppression of the Knights Templar often go far beyond the suggested motive of seizing property and consolidating geopolitical power.
 It is the Catholic Church's position that the persecution was unjust, that there was nothing wrong with the Templars, and that the Pope at the time was manipulated into suppressing them.
 In 2001, Dr. Barbara Frale found the Chinon Parchment in the Secret Vatican Archives, a document that shows that Pope Clement V secretly pardoned the Knights Templar in 1314.

+In the 12th century, the order of the Knights Templar erected a hospice next to the water spring at Pola (Fons Nymphea).
+After the order was abolished, it was taken over by the Knights of St. John of Jerusalem.
+Due to strategic reasons the Venetian authorities demolished several structures that were located outside of the town wall in 1357, and it seems that the St. John of the Nymphaeum church was one of them.
+It is believed that they held knightly contests (jousts) in the Arena.
 From 1219 to 1269 Otočac in the Lika was owned by Templar Knights, given to them by king Andrija II.
-In 1184, Croatian-Hungarian king Bela III gave the town of Senj (Segna) to the Templars, which town in 1271 then became the property of the counts of Krk, the Frankopans.
+In 1184, Croatian-Hungarian king Bela III gave the town of Senj (Segna) to the Templars, which town in 1271 then became the property of the counts of Cherso, the Frankopans.

 Despite accusations that the Templars had failed in their mission, which followed the loss of Palestine and Syria in 1291, they continued to expand this provision for pilgrims.
 The Templars order had succeeded in planting preceptories along the important pilgrimage routes.
 In the thirteenth century they took particular interest in developing their Italian possessions, for the Adriatic ports were becoming increasingly important for contact with the Holy Land, and Istria was certainly on one of the routes.

-In April, 1305, Boniface, Bishop of Parenzo, taking account, as he said, of the fact that the order had no houses in Istria, granted the Templars the possession of the monastery of St. Michael in Lim (San Michele in Lemmo) - better known as the Camaldolenses [see note] monastery which was linked to Svetvinčenat (Sanvincenti) - that had been neglected, so that they could build a complex there for pilgrims setting out for and returning from the Holy Land.
-However, it is not known if they ever went there because shortly thereafter their order was disbanded and the monastery was returned to the Camaldolenses order.
-Also, after the Templar order was disbanded, the St. John at Prato monastery was given back to the order of St. John who then abandoned it at the end of XV century.
+In April, 1305, Boniface, Bishop of Parenzo, taking account as he said of the fact that the order had no houses in Istria, granted the Templars possession of the monastery of San Michele di Leme which was better known as the Camaldolenses monastery [see note] which was linked to Sanvincenti.
+The monastery had been neglected due to wars and pestilences, as well as poor administration and licentious monks, and abandoned in 1300.
+Thus, the Templars planned to transform the abbey, which was close to embarkation points on the Adriatic, into a complex there explicitly for pilgrims setting out for and returning from the Holy Land (in quo peregrinos euntes et redeuntes de ultramarinis partibus valeant recepturi).
+At least some of the religious there joined the Temple; within two days domina Agnes, a conversa, offered herself with the usual ceremonies to God and the Order, and then received back the custody of the place from the hands of the Templar.
+It is not known, however, if they ever went there because shortly thereafter the Templars were suppressed by King Philip, their order was disbanded and the monastery was returned to the Camaldolenses order in 1314.
+Also after the disbandment of the order, the monastery of St. John at Prato was given back to the order of St. John who then abandoned it at the end of the 15th century.

 The Coat of Arms of the Templars of Rabuiese